Hundemeier/sacn/README.md

  Filled with 0 for empty spaces.

 ### Changelog
+ * 1.4.3: The sequence number of the sync-packet when using manual flush was not increased (Thanks to @BlakeGarner !
+See #19 for more information)
+ * 1.4.2: The internal logging of the receiver_thread and output_thread was using the root logger instead of its module-logger.
+(Thanks to @mje-nz !
+See #18 for more information)
  * 1.4: Added a manual flush feature for sending out all universes at the same time.
 Thanks to ahodges9 for the idea.